railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 Once you've installed it you can use menu :menuselection:`CRM & SRM --> Reporting` on database \
 ``openerp_04X``\   (which has plenty of data already in it) to create different reports.

 .. figure::  images/crm_graph.png
    :align: center

-   *Analyzing the performance of your support team.*
+   *Analyzing the performance of your support team*

 If you want to analyze the performance of your service and support group, for example, use the graph from :menuselection:`CRM & SRM --> Reporting --> All Months --> Cases by User and Section`.
 Click